The best ad blockers in 2024

 Download Poper Blocker: Chrome

-For a fast and light ad-blocking plugin, Chrome users can turn to Stands Fair AdBlocker.
+For a fast and light ad-blocking plugin, Chrome users can turn to Stands Free AdBlocker.
 The extension does precisely what it promises, blocking ads and pop-ups from cluttering up your browser view while also preventing any tracking from going on.

-Stand's Fair AdBlocker gives you control over the type of ads you can block, specifying everything from autoplay video ads, YouTube ads, expanding ads and more.
+Stand's Free AdBlocker gives you control over the type of ads you can block, specifying everything from autoplay video ads, YouTube ads, expanding ads and more.
 It can even block Facebook ads if you want.

-Download Stands Fair AdBlocker: Chrome
+Download Stands Free AdBlocker: Chrome

 6. Ghostery (Chrome, Firefox, Opera, Safari, Edge)